shankyb9/Steiner_Point_Generation/README.md

 - This code generates the steiner point(s) for basic shapes like triangle, rectangle, etc. which can be extended further

-- Python was used to develop this program and "turtle" was used to provide the simulation
+- Python was used to develop this program and simulation was also provided

 - Points need to be supplied as given in "Output_Points.png"